bittiez/TotalTracker/README.md

 https://github.com/bittiez/TotalTracker/blob/master/src/config.yml

 # To-do
+- Config option for block counting in creative mode
 - Add a loading animation while stats are being loaded
 - Add a search function to the web portion
 - Add pages(Currently only shows top 10) to the web portion